-In essence, the messy reality of making a building always trumps any critical position.
-That Peter Eisenman recently designed a football stadium for the University of Phoenix, might be indicative of such a statement, but it also might simply be a sign of how good the economy was.
-Michael Speaks, perhaps the most-clear advocate for what he refers to as a post-vanguard architecture, calls for a new design intelligence that embraces all that Hays intends to oppose.
-In various essays, Robert Somol and Sarah Whiting have proposed that architecture might be more projective than critical.
-Sylvia Lavin has argued for a performative architecture in which the form relates to affect of sensation rather than reference.
+In the other corner, Michael Speaks, perhaps the most-clear advocate for what he refers to as a post-vanguard architecture, $\blacklozenge$ calls for a new design intelligence that embraces all that Hays intends to oppose. $\blacklozenge$ In various essays, Robert Somol and Sarah Whiting have proposed that architecture might be more projective than critical. $\blacklozenge$ Sylvia Lavin has argued for a performative architecture in which the form relates to affect of sensation rather than reference.
 Both positions are not oppositional, but rather look to the autonomy of the discipline to propose an innovative response.
-George Baird in a review of such positions cautions that these approaches may become the "merely pragmatic" and "merely decorative" very quickly.
-Thinking back to Dubai, one may tend to agree.